 - Let the paint dry and add another coat if necessary.

 - Stripes.
 Once the paint is dry, add tape for stripes or other designs.
 Paint the stripes your chosen color.

-- Add hand painted details if desired.
-I painted the arrow in with white and added the quivers.
+- Add hand-painted details if desired.
+I painted the arrow white and added the quivers.